delphiripper/comotobo/README.md

 # comotobo
 The Code Monkeys ToolBox for Delphi is a small collections of units for Delphi.

-## JSON
+## DJSON
-The JSON unit makes reading and writing JSON easy (using RTTI).
+The DJSON unit makes reading and writing JSON easy (using RTTI).

 For example; parsing JSON array of objects directly into a TObjectList<>:
 ```Delphi